Corymbia/eucalyptus-documentation/content/admin_guide/ops_oview/ops_recovery/backup_euca/_index.md

 * Management Console config files in should be backed up.
 Typical files:
 * Ensure you have your instances' so you can access the instances later.
 * and LVM snapshots
-* SAN technologies vary, so see the backup documentation for your SAN.
 Users are responsible for volume backups using EBS snapshots on their defined schedules.